procf/colloids-setup/04-Using-VMD.md

 * Change the location of the axes, or turn them off, in the "Axes" menu
 * Switch the "Rendermode" to "GLSL" for higher resolution images (try it with the "Sphere Scale" set back to "1.0" in the **Graphical Representations** window)

+Back in the **Graphical Representations** window you can make some changes to better visualize flow:
+* Set the "Coloring Method" to "Velocity" to check for shear banding
+* Go to the "Periodic" tab add 1 or 2 copies of the simulation box in the "+X" and "-X" direction to have the flow span the entire viewing window

-Selecting "Display Settings" will open the **Display Settings** window for additional options to control lighting effects:
+Selecting "Display Settings" will open the **Display Settings** window for additional options to control lighting effects and add depth to the image:
 * Change "Cue Mode" to "Linear" and then lower the "Cue End" value to decrease contrast on the edge of the image and highlight the center (similar to "Vignette" on Instagram)
 * Change the "Ray Tracing Options" - turn on "Shadows," "Amb.
 Occl."
 (Ambient Occlusion), and "DoF" (Depth of Field)
 <br>
 [Example] <br>
 Try adding depth to your image with "Cue Mode":
 * Set "Cue Mode" to "Linear"
 * Set "Cue Start" to 0.75
 * Set "Cue End" to  a value between 1.00 and 2.00

-See more suggestions for optimizing visualizations in the [Some Recommended Visualization Styles](/04-Using-VMD.md#some-recommended-visualization-styles) section below.
+See more suggestions for optimizing visualizations in the [Recommendations for High Quality Visualizations](/04-Using-VMD.md#recommendations-for-high-quality-visualizations) section below.
 <br>

 ## Other Tools